-We are a group of Christians with a God-given passion to prize and proclaim the excellencies of our crucified and risen Savior, Jesus Christ, the One through whom the God of all grace has loved us, sought us, saved us, and called us out of the darkness of our sin and into His marvelous light (1 Pet.
+We are a congregation of baptized believers in the Lord Jesus Christ with a God-given passion to prize and proclaim the excellencies of our crucified and risen Savior, the One through whom the God of all grace chose us, sought us, saved us, and called us out of darkness and into His marvelous light (1 Pet.
 2:9).

 I. TO JOYFULLY EXTOL AND MAGNIFY THE TRUE AND LIVING GOD